The Cheapest Cities in Europe to Fly to in 2023

-These days, a typical flight from the U.S. to Europe clocks in at around $800, with some peak summer fares routinely eclipsing $1,000 per ticket roundtrip.
+These days, a typical flight from the U.S. to Europe clocks in at around $800 or more, with some summer fares routinely eclipsing $1,000 per ticket roundtrip.
 But before you hand over your credit card, know there's a better way.

 We've already identified some of the best U.S. airports for cheap fares across the Atlantic.
-But the same holds true on the other side of the pond: Some European cities are regularly cheaper (and we mean much cheaper) to fly into.
+But the same holds true on the other side of the pond: Some European cities are regularly cheaper (and we mean much cheaper) to fly into than others.
 Again and again, we're finding and sending our Thrifty Traveler Premium members cheap transatlantic fares to some of the same destinations.

 From the Emerald Isle to the Iberian Peninsula and all the way up to Scandinavia and back, these destinations with roundtrip fares under $500 – and sometimes even under $300 – are easily worth a visit.
 But even if they're not on your radar, you'd be wise to hop on one of these flights.
 The reason?
 Flights within Europe are crazy cheap, meaning you could score a cheap long-haul flight, then connect onward to your final destination and come out way ahead.